1810 Bluffton Road,

 1 person favorited this theater

-The Clyde Theater was a glamorous theater that opened on April 19, 1951 on the outskirts of Fort Wayne, Indiana.
+The Clyde Theatre was a glamorous theatre that opened on April 19, 1951 on the outskirts of Fort Wayne, Indiana.
 It was very tastefully moderne.
 The circular lobby defined the semi-circular foyer that led to the 1,790-seat single level auditorium.
 The concession stand was upholstered in turquoise leather.
 There were colorful murals throughout.
 The murals by interior designer Hanns Teichert in the main auditorium were lit with black-light… They fascinated me as a child.
-This was my favorite theater.
+This was my favorite theatre.

 It was later twinned and renamed Quimby Village I & II after the shopping centre it was located in.
 It has been in use as a church since closing and has been de-twinned.
-In 2017 there are plans to convert the building into a concert/entertainment venue and to renamed it Clyde Theater once again.
+In 2017 there were plans to convert the building into a concert/entertainment venue and to renamed it Clyde Theatre once again.
 Renovations began in July 2017 and were completed in April 2018.

 Just login to your account and subscribe to this theater